scheng20/gomoku-online/README.md

 ## :sparkles: Features

 * **Interactive web game version of Gomoku**
-	- Say goodbye to the days of physical stones and boards!
+	- Say good-bye to the days of physical stones and boards!

 * **Real-time, live multiplayer interactions**
 	- With the help of socket.io, all moves played by one player will be immediately reflected on the other player’s screen.